pete-machine/torchbricks/README.md

 print(brick_collection)
 ```

-The brick collection is visualized below.
+The brick collection created above is visualized.
 Showing how tensors are passed between bricks used in the
 specified input and output names.